AI-PoweredFreeMulti-Format

 Frequently Asked Questions

-What is an AI image vectorizer?
+What is an image vectorizer?

-Can I vectorize a photo into a vector?
+Can I vectorize a photo?

 What file formats can I vectorize?

-Is the AI image vectorizer free?
+Is the image vectorizer really free?

-How does the vectorizer handle transparent backgrounds?
+Does the vectorizer preserve transparent backgrounds?

-Yes — full multi-color preservation.
+Yes.
+Full multi-color preservation.
 The AI maps each color region in the source into a matching vector fill.
 Output is true multi-color vector, not black-and-white tracing.
 Even gradients render as discrete color zones with high fidelity.

 Can I vectorize a logo to SVG?

-How do I make a vector image?
+How do I make a vector image from a raster?

 To make a vector image from a raster source, upload your PNG, JPG, GIF, WebP, BMP, or TIFF to the vectorizer above.
-The AI converts it into a clean vector in about 10 seconds — choose SVG, PDF, AI, or EPS as the download format.
-No software to install, no signup, no settings to configure.
-The same workflow handles every common phrasing: make a vector image, convert image to vector, turn an image into a vector, or vectorize an image.
+The AI converts it into a clean vector in about 10 seconds.
+Choose SVG, PDF, AI, or EPS as the download format.
+The same workflow handles every common phrasing: vectorize image, convert image to vector, turn image into vector, raster to vector.